Wayside School Gets a Little Stranger: Plot

 Miss Zarves has a cow in her class, presumably left over from the events in the previous book.
 The cow continually distracts Miss Zarves to the point where she can no longer teach.
-She goes to Mr. Kidswatter to complain, but he doesn't see or hear her.
-Deciding that she doesn't feel valued, she finally storms out of the school, intending to quit.
+She goes to Mr. Kidswatter to complain, but he does not see or hear her.
+Deciding that she does not feel valued, she finally storms out of the school, intending to quit.
 However, three mysterious men, one holding an attaché case, stop her and explain that her class needs her, and that her work is highly valued.
 Miss Zarves returns to her classroom feeling reassured.